-The Kinvara Rock & Road running race will take place in and around Kinvara on Saturday 4th March 2017.
-While we are planning for the event to cause minimal disturbance, there will be some road closures that may affect you.
+The Kinvara Rock & Road running race will take place in and around Kinvara on Saturday 7th March 2020.
+While we are planning for the event to cause minimal disturbance, we have applied for some road closures that may affect you.
 The road closures are to ensure the safety of the runners in the events.

-There will be two races on the day.
-One is over a 10k (10 kilometre) distance and the other will be over a Half Marathon (13.1 miles) distance.
-Please see below for a map of the routes.
-More info here.
+There will be three races on the day.
+One is over a 10k (10 kilometre) distance, one will be over a Half Marathon (13.1 miles) distance, and the third is a Full Marathon (26.2 miles).

-The affected roads will be closed from 10:30am until 3:00pm on Saturday 4th March.
+The affected roads will be closed from 10:30am until 3:00pm on Saturday 7th March 2020.
 During this time, there will be no vehicular access on the roads affected.
 However, as per the application to Galway CoCo emergency access and egress is maintained at all times, with pedestrian access unaffected.
 While the roads are scheduled to be closed for the duration, roads will re-open once the race has passed.
-For selected ESTIMATED times when the last runner will pass various points on the routes please see the map below – look for the green and blue “runner” symbols.

 In the interest of safety we ask that you be mindful of the event and would appreciate your cooperation in taking due care between the hours of 10:30am and 3:00pm.
+Note also that full marathon participants will be on the race route from 10am.
 Race marshalls will be positioned at key points along the route to manage the race, promote safety and provide you with information on the race.

-The main race area will be at the Pier in Kinvara with the 10K starting at 12:00pm and the half marathon at 12:10pm (the walkers in the half marathon will start at 11:00am).
-The races also finish here.
-You are very welcome to come and join us at the pier and to encourage the athletes.
+The main race area will be at the quay in Kinvara with the 10K starting at 12:00pm and the half marathon at 12:10pm (the walkers in the half marathon will start at 11:00am).
+The full marathon starts at 10:00am a short distance outside the village.
+All races finish at the quay.
+You are very welcome to come and join us at the quay and to encourage the athletes.

 Race Routes and Roads Affected